modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

 #### `mdjsProcess`

-Pass in multiple markdown documents and you get back all the jsCode and rendered html.
+Pass in multiple Markdown documents and you get back all the JavaScript code and rendered HTML.

 ```js
 const { mdjsProcess } = require('@mdjs/core');